lfrank01/Engineering_Capstone/README.md

 ### What did you work on?
 * Exploring alternatives for heating up the thermoplastics.
 The previous week, we used a heat gun.
 We realized that using water with a cookie tray and heat plate would diffuse heat more evenly across the thermoplastic
 * Understanding how the bow mold was attatched to the hand attatchement
 * Gaining experience with thermoplastic molding through trial and error.
-Also learning how to handle the hot thermoplastics safely.
+Also learning how to handle the hot thermoplastics safely
-* Drawing models of the hand prosthesis design and also creating a labeled diagram of a violin to unde
+* Drawing models of the hand prosthesis design and also creating a labeled diagram of a violin to understand its mechanics

 ### What decisions were made?
 * To experiment with alternate heating methods--using a heat plate and water instead of the heat gun (which doesn't spread energy evenly)